SSG-DRD-IOT/intel_retail_workshop/Video_Performance/media_sdk_transcode_windows.md

  That means **pSurfaces** needs to be attached to the **decoder** and **VPP In** **pSurfaces2** needs to be attached to **VPP Out** and the **encoder**.
- - Replace the current with surface attachment code with the following:
+ - Replace the current surface attachment code with the following:
 ``` cpp
     //Attached the surfaces to the decoder output and the VPP input
     extOpaqueAllocDec.Out.Surfaces = pSurfaces;